Ensono/amido.github.io/docs/workloads/azure/data/getting_started/core_data_platform_deployment_azure.md

 Open the project locally and push the generated project to the target remote repository's `main` branch.

-## Step 2: Add Infrastructure pipeline in Azure Devops
+## Step 2: Add Infrastructure pipeline in Azure DevOps

 Open the project locally and create a new feature branch e.g.: